Meet our Youth Leaders

 Michael attended the Answers in Genesis Creation College and was trained by Ken Ham and the Answers in Genesis staff to do multi-media presentations on the Creation/Evolution controversy and Apologetics while upholding the authority of the bible from the very first verse.
 He has not only spoken on this topic regionally at churches, schools and colleges but also in Asia and Europe.

 He also serves with Tychicus Ministries, whose main goal is to “serve those who serve” by coming along side established missionaries in the field to keep them strong so they can fulfill the mission God is calling them to.
 The main way they do this is by providing support staff for the sending agency's conference (World Team Missions for example).
-Their support teams are comprised of youth pastors, children's pastors, music ministers, specialized teachers and speakers to bring help fulfill the conference needs.
+Their support teams are comprised of youth pastors, children's pastors, music ministers, specialized teachers and speakers to help fulfill the conference needs.
 Through Tychicus Michael has had opportunities to speak to teens all over the world!

 Michael is also the founder, editor, webmaster, and publisher of HeartTouchers.com and Heart4Teens.com: two very popular inspirational e-mail lists and web sites with 16,000 weekly subscribers from over 110 countries world-wide and over 10 million visitors.